 Vocabulary is so important in instruction and the vocabulary of the skills and standards we teach is SO important.
-If the students can’t tell you what theme is, they definitely can’t apply that to a story or passage.
-On this post, I will share free reading posters to help you teach the reading vocabulary of the standards and help your students master it.
+If the students can’t tell you what the meaning of theme is, they definitely can’t apply that to a story or passage.
+In this post, I will share free reading posters to help you teach the reading vocabulary of the standards and help your students master it.

 About the Reading Posters

 These free reading posters are a perfect way to introduce and review the key vocabulary of the reading standards.
 By using these posters, you will hopefully no longer hear students ask “What is theme?” while doing test prep (#truestory).

 The reading vocabulary chosen for these posters is from the common core reading standards, however, you may easily pick and choose the ones that align with your standards.

 1. Hang on the wall as a reference for students.
 I like to group mine by fiction standards and nonfiction.
 Hang up a new poster as you introduce the standard to the students.